-To safely perform service on this product, additional information is provided at the end of this section.
-(See page v, Service safety summary.)
+To safely perform service on this product, see the Service safety summary that follows the General safety summary.

 General safety summary

 Use the product only as specified.
 Review the following safety precautions to avoid injury and prevent damage to this product or any products connected to it.
 Carefully read all instructions.
 Retain these instructions for future reference.